Guyra Snowfalls

 Light snow showers fell over the higher parts

-of the Northern Tablelands in the early hours of the morning, including Guyra, Black Mountain and Ebor.
-In Guyra
+of the Northern Tablelands in the early hours of the morning, including Guyra,

-there was a patchy cover of snow on the ground at dawn which had melted by
+Black Mountain and Ebor.
+In Guyra there was a patchy cover of snow on the

-about 9am.
-The maximum temperature for the day was 6.5C.
-A cold front which
+day was 6.5C.
+A cold front which passed through the region overnight brought

-passed through the region overnight brought the cold snowy conditions.
+the cold snowy conditions.

 24th